abliss/upty/README.md

 yet), and shuttles bytes to/from a second socket which will stand in for the corresponding "slave" terminal.

+Binaries which do syscalls directly, or are statically linked, won't work.
+Nor will setuid binaries (like `screen`).
+Perhaps someday we can design a better API than the half-century-old protocol for talking to teletype machines over serial lines; then perhaps these binaries can be recompiled to speak that API directly to the `upty` daemon.

 # Roadmap
 Here are some test programs which use pseudoterminals; perhaps someday they will work with upty.
 Right now, an `x` means that I've tried them and gotten basic